djangofan/jmeter-ibm-mq9/README.md

 # jmeter-ibm-mq9

-Simplest examples of JMeter with Dockerized IBM MQ9.
+Simplest examples of JMeter 5.3 with Dockerized IBM MQ 9.1.2.0.

 ## Setup